 Best Keto Pumpkin Bread Recipe (Quick & Easy)

-I love this homemade keto pumpkin bread served warm with a big pat of butter and a piping hot cup of coffee.
+Whether you’re looking for a brunch dish or a healthy snack, you’ll find everything you need to know to make the perfect keto pumpkin bread.
+Personally, I love it served warm with a big pat of butter and a piping hot cup of coffee.
 If it’s cold enough, eating it by a crackling fireplace on a crisp fall day is perfection.

 Ingredients for this recipe:

-• Butter – adds flavor and helps to make it moist
+Butter – adds flavor and helps to make it moist while giving the bread a rich flavor and texture.

-• Vanilla flavoring – adds a hint of delicious vanilla flavor
+Vanilla flavoring – adds a subtle sweetness and flavor to the bread.

 Step 1: Melt coconut oil and butter together.
 Beat the eggs, Lakanto Monkfruit Powdered, pumpkin puree, vanilla, and pumpkin pie spice until combined.
 Slowly add melted coconut oil and butter to the mixture.